Haarlem Guild of St. Luke

-Maarten van Heemskerck painted this altarpiece, Saint Luke painting the Virgin before he left Haarlem for Italy in 1532.
+Maarten van Heemskerck painted this diptych before he left Haarlem for Italy in 1532.

 The Haarlem Guild of Saint Luke was first a Christian, and later a city Guild for various trades falling under the patron saints Luke the Evangelist and Saint Eligius.

 History

 Doorway to the original monastery of the Carmelites and the Vrouwebroerskerk.
 Called the Guldenbergspoortje or Golden mountain gate in the Grote Houtstraat.

 During the lifetime of Geertgen tot Sint Jans, there was probably a painter's guild in Haarlem, but all records of such an organization have been lost.
 If one existed, it would probably have been associated with the Janskerk (Haarlem), where Geertgen was active as a respected painter.
 The earliest mention of the Haarlem Guild of St. Luke is from 1496, when the heirs of Joost Huge Alboutsdr, who had been the former owner of the location of the altar in the Sint-Bavokerk, ceded all altar rights which up to then had been for the Ascension of the Virgin, to the Guild of St. Luke and St. Eligius.
 This is possibly also the year that the Guild switched its altar from the Janskerk to the Bavokerk.
 The guild was for painters and gold- and silversmiths, with St. Luke being the patron saint of the painters, and St. Eligius being the patron saint for the smiths.